aws-samples/End-to-End-TLS-Encryption-for-Client-Server-WebApps-with-Amazon-VPC-Lattice-TLS-Passthrough/README.md

 - [ ] Amazon Route 53 Private Hosted Zone for the Amazon VPC Lattice Service domain name.
 - [ ] AWS IAM roles
 - [ ] AWS Lambda Functions: 1 function to associate the Amazon VPC Lattice target group to Amazon EC2 Autoscaling group, 1 function to create a random string to be used to randomize name of resources and 1 function to empty Amazon S3 bucket upon deletion of the AWS CloudFormation template.
-- [ ] 1 Amazon EC2 instance in the Consumer VPC, called Consumer Instance, acting as a client (consumer) of the Amazon VPC Lattice service.
-This instance has the certificate chain installed.
-- [ ] 2 Amazon EC2 instances in the Producer VPC in autoscaling, acting as servers (producers) of the Amazon VPC Lattice service.

 ## Requirements to deploy (AWS CloudFormation Parameters)